-The Office of the Registrar will initially review your eligibility (see restrictions below).
-If confirmed, registrar staff will forward your request to the College of Arts and Sciences for further review.
+That office will perform an initial eligibility review (see restrictions above), then forward your request to the College of Arts and Sciences for further review.

 If the college approves your request, you'll be charged a nonrefundable $115 administrative fee at the Office of the Registrar.
 After confirmation of payment, you'll need to make arrangements with the instructor to take the exam.